 Impedance formula: How to calculate impedance?

-Before I give you the impedance equation, however, I need to be frank: there is no unique impedance equation.
-Despite the many differences between impedance vs resistance, they share one feature: they are both properties of the material.
-They do depend on the geometry and configuration of the material, meaning there are impedance formulas for certain conductors, but there is no one unique final impedance formula, unfortunately.
+Before I give you the impedance equation, I need to be frank: there is no unique impedance equation.
+Despite the many differences between impedance and resistance, they share one feature: they are both properties of the material.
+They depend on the geometry and configuration of the material, meaning there are impedance formulas for certain conductors, but there is no one unique final impedance formula, unfortunately.

 It is true that if you had access to the circuit, you could try to measure the I/V curves, and from there, you could get the impedance value.
 At that point, you are not calculating from an equation as much as you are measuring indirectly.

 The situation we want to help you with is the one you would typically find when designing the cable runs for transmitting an AC or RF signal (check the RF unit converter if that is your case).
 In such a situation, you will want to know the twisted pair or coaxial cable impedance, capacitance, delay, etc., before you build or buy anything, only using the manufacturer's specifications for the cables.

 So let's see how to calculate the impedance in this particular situation.
 The first thing to know is whether we are dealing with a coaxial cable or a twisted pair cable.
 It should be easy enough to sort that one out given your circuit's design, the manufacturer's documentation, etc. Once you have that, you need the geometric measurements of the cables and their conductors.

 In particular, you need to know the effective substrate dielectric (of the material around the conductor) called , the diameter of the inner conductor (the only conductor in the case of a twisted pair) and then the inner diameter of the outer shielding (for a coaxial cable) called or the spacing between wires (for a twisted pair) denoted by .

 Once you have all those values, you simply apply the corresponding impedance formula: